 So if you’re like me and have been waiting for the “perfect” weight or scenario (kids who will sit still for the session) to get portraits done, you need to ask yourself why.
 There won’t ever be a perfect time- just the perfect reason.
 Stop knocking yourself down, start taking more pictures with your children, and preserve these memories for them.
 Let them be silly and forget about how you look to YOU.

-Don’t forget to ask someone, -anyone-, to snap pictures of you and your kids, no matter what you look like, because in their eyes, you’ll always be beautiful.
-Also, allowing their character (silliness, fussiness) to come through creates a distinct image of who they are right now, and that’s a beautiful thing, too.Why you should get over yourself and get #FamilyPhotos done: Click To Tweet
+Don’t forget to ask someone, -anyone-, to snap pictures of you and your kids, because no matter what you look like, in their eyes, you’ll always be beautiful.
+Also, allowing their character (silliness, fussiness) to come through creates a distinct image of who they are right now, and that’s definitely something you’ll want to hold on to.Why you should get over yourself and get #FamilyPhotos done: Click To Tweet

 When’s the last time you took family photos?
 Do you get in pictures enough with your kids?
 Comment below.